gptdialogues/chatgpt-output-conversion/README.md

     ```sh
     cd chatgpt-output-conversion
     ```
-3. Use `backup.js` to download your ChatGPT output as JSON file(s).
+3. Use `backup.js` to download your ChatGPT output as a JSON file.
 More instructions can be found in the [ChatGPT Backup Repository](https://github.com/abacaj/chatgpt-backup).
-4. If you have multiple JSON files, you can merge them into one file:
+4. Convert the JSON file to individual Markdown files and rename them:
     ```sh
-    python merge_json.py <file1> <file2> -o <output_file>
+    python json2md.py <filename> [--remove-input]
     ```
-    - `file1`: The first JSON file to merge
-    - `file2`: The second JSON file to merge
-    - `output_file`: Filename of the merged JSON file (default: merged.json)
-5. Convert the JSON file to Markdown:
-    ```sh
-    python json2md.py <filename>
-    ```
     - `filename`: Filename of the input JSON file
-6. Split the merged Markdown file into individual files and rename them:
-    ```sh
-    python md_splitter_renamer.py <input_filename>
-    ```
-    - `input_filename`: Filename of the input Markdown file
+    - `--remove-input`: (Optional) Removes the input JSON file after processing

-Please note that each script takes the output of the previous script as its input.
-Therefore, you should run these scripts in the specified order.
+The `json2md.py` script will split the converted Markdown content into individual files based on the distinct discourses in the original JSON file.
+Each file will be renamed to include the title of the discourse and its creation date for easy identification.

 ## Contributing